-The Department of Health and Human Services has awarded roughly $290 million to hundreds of Head Start and Early Head Start programs around the country to expand the hours of service for enrolled children and increase essential transportation services.
+The U.S. Dept. of Health and Human Services has awarded roughly $290 million to hundreds of Head Start and Early Head Start programs nationwide, to expand the hours of service for enrolled children and increase essential transportation services.

 The federal government allocated these funds as a down payment to ensure that nearly all preschool-age children in Head Start attend programs that operate for a full day and full school year.

 The additional resources allow programs to choose models that work best for the communities they operate in.
 Head Start administrators can now work with local stakeholders to decide whether to add days at the end of the year, to shorten the summer gap, to add more hours per day or a combination of all these options.

 According to Linda Smith, HHS deputy assistant secretary for Early Childhood Development, mounting evidence presents a link between increased days and hours spent in quality education programs and improvement in school preparation and overall outcomes for children.